Dedicated to You (Ray Charles album)

-Dedicated to You is a 1961 album by Ray Charles.
-Originally released in January 1961 the album collects Charles' musical love notes to twelve very special women, by name.
+Dedicated to You is an album by Ray Charles, released in January 1961.
+It collects Charles's musical love notes to twelve women, by name.

 A 1998 Rhino Records re-issue combined, on a single CD, Dedicated to You and Ray Charles and Betty Carter.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated March 12, 1961, peaking at No. 11 during a thirty-nine-week run on the chart.